anbubus/wisard_redmes/cluswisard.md

       "hot"
     ]

-# load label data, which must be a dictionary with key integer and value string
-y2 = {
-       1: "cold",
-       2: "hot
-     }

 ds = DataSet(X,y)

 # to supervised learning
 clus.train(ds)

-ds2 = DataSet(X,y2)

-# to unsupervised learning
-clus.trainUnsupervised(ds2)

 ```
 Keep in mind that when a dataset is passed to this method, first it will train with supervised piece and after it will train with unsupervised piece.